dartlangfr/game-store-codelab/user-story-8.md

   - Check if the current `route.url` is the expected `UrlPattern`
   - Don't forget to set the `gameId` attribute from the parsed parameters
 5. In `index.html`, use `x-route` instead of `x-game-edit` and `x-games`.
-6. Now you can bookmark your games list !
+6. Now you can bookmark your games list!
   ![x-router games](docs/img/x-router-games.png)

 <a name="user-story-8-hints"></a>